FilipM13/PolVol/README.md

 ## Frontend

-React frontend created with Vite. `src` directory is divided by views views and data models (`src/Header` for navigation and header, `src/Login` for user login and registration, `src/Person` for CRUD operations on Person data model etc.).
+React frontend created with Vite. `src` directory is divided by views and data models (`src/Header` for navigation and header, `src/Login` for user login and registration, `src/Person` for CRUD operations on Person data model etc.).
 Reusable components (tiles, panels, grids, headings etc.) have been created in `src/shared` directory to keep the style consistent across all views and to minimize code repetitions (mostly css).
 This react app is using React Router to redirect to specific views/components.

 ## Backend

 Backend has been created with Python FastApi and besides standard open endpoints has implemented authentication with JSON Web Token.
-The api is using pydantic data models to validate requests and responses.
+The api is using Pydantic data models to validate requests and responses.

 ## Database